-- Log into the IX14 command line as a user with Admin access.
 Depending on your device configuration, you may be presented with an Access selection menu.
-Type admin to access the Admin CLI. - 2.
-Type the following at the Admin CLI prompt:
+Type admin to access the Admin CLI.

 '''

 analyzer clear name capture_filter

 >

 '''

 where capture_filter is the name of a packet capture configuration.
 See Configure packet capture for the network analyzer for more information.